Skip to content

 Number Four: Keep Things Short

-While there isn’t really any restrictions about the lengths of ads or videos; long videos are frowned upon.
-Millennials understand why and so do digital marketers.
+While there aren’t really any restrictions on the lengths of ads or videos, long videos are frowned upon.
+Millennials understand why, and so do digital marketers.
 Make sure that the brand messages are visible within a short timeframe.

 Number Five: Publish Widely